neothink-dao/neothink.io/CONTRIBUTING.md

 # Contributing to Neothink Platforms

 Welcome to the Neothink ecosystem!
-We're excited to have you join us in building transformative digital experiences that elevate human consciousness and potential.
-Our platform consists of four interconnected applications, each focusing on a unique aspect of human advancement:
+We're focused on building and improving our four core platforms:

 - **Hub** (go.neothink.io) - Holistic growth platform for Superachievers
 - **Ascenders** (www.joinascenders.org) - Prosperity through Ascension and FLOW
 - **Immortals** (www.joinimmortals.org) - Longevity and health optimization
 - **Neothinkers** (www.joinneothinkers.org) - Community and collaborative growth

+## Important Note

+We ONLY accept contributions that directly enhance these four platforms.
+Any contributions not aligned with improving these specific platforms will not be accepted.

 ## Quick Start